In This Article

 Hardware Wallets

 This means hardware wallets can’t be hacked remotely.
-ELLIPAL Titan 2.0 takes security to the next level, as it offers air-gapped protections.
+ELLIPAL Titan 2.0 takes security to the next level, as it offers air-gapped protection.
 As such, ELLIPAL Titan 2.0 blocks all external connections, including Bluetooth and USBs.
 Hardware wallets store private keys within the device.

 You can do this by entering the unique backup passphrase on another wallet.
 In terms of fees, this varies depending on the manufacturer and model.
-For instance, a budget-friendly yet highly secure hardware wallet is the Trezor Model One; it retails for just $59.
-However, the Trezor Model T – which comes with advanced features, costs $179.

 Paper Wallets